-Currently, there are 628 confirmed cases across Brazil, with 96 cases confirmed on the 19 March 2020.
-Of these, 286 cases (45%) of all confirmed cases were reported in the state of São Paulo and 65 cases (10%) were reported in the state of Rio de Janeiro.
+Currently, there are 10,278 COVID19 confirmed cases across Brazil (4 April 2020).
+Of these, 4,466 cases (43%) of all confirmed cases were reported in the state of São Paulo and 1246 cases (12%) were reported in the state of Rio de Janeiro.
 Please note that these numbers contain information recorded through local media and may not correspond to the numbers reported by the Brazilian Ministry of Health.
 Please check daily updates provided by the Brazilian Ministry of Health.

 The first case in Brazil was confirmed on the 26th of February 2020 (check out our brief report here).
 Since then, the virus has been detected throughout the five regions of the country.
 Local transmission has now been confirmed in 6 states (São Paulo, Rio de Janeiro, Espírito Santo, Bahia, Pernambuco, Distrito Federal, Bahia, Santa Catarina) (as of 19 March 2020).